Talk to sales Contact Login English

 Content

-How Much Do Restaurant Servers Make?
-(Average Restaurant Server Salary Data)
+How Much Do Servers Make?

-Factors that influence Restaurant Server salaries
+Factors that Influence Restaurant Server Salaries

 • Location: The geographical location of the restaurant can significantly impact the salary due to varying costs of living and tipping cultures.

 • Restaurant Type: Upscale restaurants typically offer higher earnings potential due to higher bill totals leading to higher tips.
+(Learn more about types of restaurants.)

 • Experience: More experienced servers often have better customer service skills, leading to higher tips.